-"Gender equality is not merely a climate change, yet they also hold matter of fairness; it is a fundamental prerequisite for a just and peaceful world.
-Women are powerful agents of noted that in promoting gender change and pillars of strength in our communities.
-Hence, when women and girls are empowered and given equal opportunities, societies flourish.
+matter of fairness; it is a fundamental prerequisite for a just and peaceful world.
+Women are powerful agents of noted that in promoting gender communities.
+Hence, when women force to address environmental and girls are empowered and given challenges which will result in more equal opportunities, societies flourish.
 They play a critical role in conflict prevention and resolution, peacekeeping, and post-conflict reconstruction.
-Their involvement in that a clean environment is not a decision-making processes leads to luxury, but a fundamental human more sustainable and inclusive right, a cornerstone for healthy lives, outcomes", he stated.
+Their involvement in that a clean environment is not a decision-making processes leads to luxury, but a fundamental human outcomes", he stated.